British Diving Championships

-The British Diving Championships are an annual event organised by British Swimming (the governing body of swimming in the United Kingdom).
+The British Diving Championships are an annual event organised by Aquatics GB (previously known as British Swimming), the governing body of swimming and aquatics in Great Britain.

 History

 Historically the Championships was held as part of the British Swimming Championships but they became a stand-alone Championships in 1963.

-Previously the Championships were known as the Amateur Swimming Association (ASA) National Championships.
+Previously the Amateur Swimming Association (ASA) National Championships fulfilled a similar role in recognising national champions.

 Disciplines

+The championships are for pool diving only, with the events of the Olympic program supplemented by the 1 metre springboard events.